 In 1532 Henry split from Rome, being proclaimed the Supreme head of the Church in England.
 In May 1533 Katharine’s marriage to Henry was proclaimed invalid on the grounds of her pre-marriage to his brother being against canon law.
 Katharine was now referred to as the ‘Dowager Princess of Wales’ and exiled to More Manor in Hertfordshire, Buckden Towers and latterly Kimbolton Castle.

 Katharine died at Kimbolton on 7 January 1536, most likely of cancer.
-She was ordered to be buried at Peterborough Abbey as the nearest great religious house that befitted her status, whilst not giving her a burial in London where she might have been politically embarrassing.
+The King ordered that she be buried at Peterborough Abbey, the nearest great religious house that befitted her status, whilst not giving her a burial in London where she might have been politically embarrassing.

-Katharine’s tomb of gilded black marble was vandalised by Oliver Cromwell’s troops in April 1643, the black marble being removed in the 1700s for lining the floor of the then Dean’s summerhouse!
+The tomb was vandalised by Oliver Cromwell’s troops in April 1643.
 The current memorial slab was installed in 1895 after a national campaign for the ‘Katharines of England’ to all donate a penny to the cause, organised by the wife of one of the Cathedral canons, Katharine Clayton.